racket/racket/build.md

 If you don’t want any special configuration and you just want the base build, you can use `make base` with the top-level makefile.

-Minimal Racket does not require additional native libraries to run, but under Windows, encoding-conversion, extflonum, and SSL functionality is hobbled until native libraries from the `"racket-win32-i386"` or `"racket-win32-x86_64"` package are installed.
+Minimal Racket does not require additional native libraries to run.
+Under Windows, encoding-conversion, extflonum, and SSL functionality is hobbled until native libraries from the `"racket-lib"` package’s dependencies are installed; that package is installed as part of `nmake install`.

 On all platforms, from the top-level makefile, the `PLT_SETUP_OPTIONS` makefile variable is passed on to the `raco setup` that is used to build